barbara73/SlidingWindow/README.md

 # SlidingWindow
-This code uses openCV2 and
+This code is written in c++ in Xcode and uses opencv2 and xgBoost.
+Below are some installation details.

 - install macports (https://www.macports.org)
 - install cmake (https://cmake.org)